Codecademy/docs/content/python/concepts/regex/terms/sub/sub.md

 ---
-Title: 're.sub()'
+Title: "re.sub()"
-Description: 'Replace matching substrings with a new string for all occurrences, or a specified number. '
+Description: "Replace matching substrings with a new string for all occurrences, or a specified number. "
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Regular Expressions'
+  - "Regular Expressions"
-  - 'Strings'
+  - "Strings"
-  - 'Characters'
+  - "Characters"
 CatalogContent:
-  - 'introduction-to-regular-expressions'
+  - "introduction-to-regular-expressions"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Replace matching substrings with a new string for all occurrences, or a specified number.